 Child, Youth, and Family Health

-The Child, Youth, and Family Health Certificate will prepare students to handle these situations and take leadership roles in the design, implementation, and evaluation of public health programs and policies at the local, national, and global level.
-Graduates will have proficiency in the physical, cognitive, social, and emotional development of children from the prenatal period though early infancy, adolescence, and young adulthood, within a multi‐level social context.
-They will be equipped with skills and frameworks for careers in non-governmental organizations, departments of health and education, and international non-profits.
+The Child, Youth, and Family Health Certificate prepares students to handle these situations and take leadership roles in the design, implementation, and evaluation of public health programs and policies at the local, national, and global level.
+Graduates have proficiency in the physical, cognitive, social, and emotional development of children from the prenatal period though early infancy, adolescence, and young adulthood, within a multi‐level social context.
+They are equipped with skills and frameworks for careers in non-governmental organizations, departments of health and education, and international non-profits.

 Child, Youth, and Family Health is open to Columbia MPH students in:

 - Health Policy and Management